 fs=GbδsAb (Eq.
 10)

 where Ab is the cross-sectional area of the elastic bond, assumed to be a circle with the radius equal to the smallest particle in contact.
-When particles are separated in tension (δn<0), bond tensile forces are limited by tensile strength and bond area, Tb*Ab.
-Shear forces separated during tension (fn<0) and compression (fn>0) are expressed by
+When particles are separated in tension (δn<0), bond tensile forces are limited by tensile strength and bond area

-fsmax=Cb/Tb(TbAb-fn) (Eq.
+fb = Tb*Ab.
+(Eq.
 11)

-fsmax=CbAb+μpfn) (Eq.
+Shear forces are limited by

+In tension (fn<0): fsmax=Cb/Tb(fb-fn) (Eq.
 12)

+In compression (fn>0): fsmax=CbAb+μpfn (Eq.
+13)

 2.2.
 Particle Motions

-For each time step, net force and displacement and moment are calculated by summing components of all contact forces acting on a particle.
+For each time step, net force, displacement, and moment are calculated by summing components of all contact forces acting on a particle.
 Net force (Fp) and net moment (Mp) are calculated for each particle by

 Fp=mpẍp (Eq.
 13)